 You don’t need this blog post.

 I’m going to show you my 7 Motivation Murderers and then I’m going to give you the tools I use to kill them.

 We can often get to where we want to be (in this case, a motivated state of mind) by taking away what’s holding us back.
 We simplify our situation to open it up to where we want to be.

-By the time we’re through here you will have a heightened awareness for those things that are killing your motivation and you will have a set of tools to eliminate them immediately.
+By the time we’re through here you will have a heightened awareness for those things killing your motivation.
+More importantly, you’ll have a set of tools to eliminate them immediately.